aerogear-attic/aerogear-js/README.md

 ## Authorization
 - - -

+_This api has been deprecated as of 2.1.0 and will be removed in a future version_

 The AeroGear.Authorization namespace provides an authorization API.
 It will help provide access to services that need authorization.

 See the [Authorization API docs](http://aerogear.org/docs/specs/aerogear-js/AeroGear.Authorization.html) for more info.